atodorov/atodorov.github.com/source/_posts/2013-06-19-tip-caching-large-objects-for-celery-and-amazon-sqs.markdown

 {% endcodeblock %}

-Objects are persisted in a secondary cache backend, not the default one, to avoid accidental destruction. `uuid` parameter is a string.
+Objects are persisted in a secondary cache back-end, not the default one, to avoid accidental destruction. `uuid` parameter is a string.

 Although the objects passed are smaller than 64K I haven't seen any issues